linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 The emphasis on topic coverage is best explained by providing an overview

-- f the book and how the current edition differs from the previous edition (the fourth edition).
+of the book and how the current edition differs from the previous edition (the fourth edition).
 The book is divided into eight parts.
 Every chapter concludes with key points that are in bullet format so that the student can quickly review the concepts and principles covered in the chapter.